aztekmq/ibmmq_ml_based_tuning/ibmmq_ml_details.md

 ---

-### Final Architecture Overview with Cube.js Web Console
+### Architecture Overview with Cube.js Web Console

-The final architecture now includes the **Web Console**, which pulls data from the **SQLite3** database via Cube.js and presents it in an intuitive, visual format.
+The architecture now includes the **Web Console**, which pulls data from the **SQLite3** database via Cube.js and presents it in an intuitive, visual format.
 The system enables centralized monitoring and analysis of server health across multiple machines.

 ```plaintext
 +--------------------+            +---------------------+             +--------------------+